 We catch a view of the rear of the Kirche am Hof, for example.
 Although incredibly central, it took us ages to figure the location out:

-And a view of the Schulhof side of the Palais Collalto, where Mozart once performed as a child:
+And we see the Schulhof side of the Palais Collalto:

 Two apartments opposite each other make regular appearances throughout the episode as Oskar and Sergeant Haussmann stake out a suspect.

 One of the distant shots we see of the area around the apartments looks down Buchfeldgasse toward the T-junction with Florianigasse: